 (2) Any switchboard or area used in connection with generating electricity shall not be accessible to the public.

-55. Lighting
+55. Lighting generally

 (1) Where provision is made for dimming of general lighting or for general lighting to be switched “OFF” an override switch to switch “ON” instantaneously shall be provided in a position readily accessible to a person authorised by the occupier.